reglayass/EnergiBridge_RPC/README.md

 # EnergiBridge As A Service
+## Disclaimer
+The code in this repository have been only tested to work correctly in the following OS:
+- macOS Sequoia 15.3.2
+- Pop_OS!
+22.04

 ## Cloning the Repository
 This repository contains **submodules** for the Rust implementation of the service.
 To clone, please use the following: